D-Bits/Danabases-Blog/content/posts/2020-2-27-automating-win-updates.md

 ## Final Thoughts

-Even though this specific case focused entirely on automating Windows updates, a similiar methodology could easily be applied to Unix-like systems via Cron, and some minor code tweaks.
+Even though this specific case focused entirely on automating Windows updates, a similar methodology could easily be applied to Unix-like systems via Cron, and some minor code tweaks.
 Either way, automating software updates will surely relieve a lot of headache, even for people who aren't total geeks.
 I know it sure will for me.